 is not only for those who can't exploit light and enjoy images.
 It can also help everyone discover new and richer ways of perceiving.

 is a way of perceiving which is forbidden in almost every museum, an approach to aesthetic pleasure which has hardly been explored by the non-sighted, in spite of its profound epistemological importance.
 And yet, there is a museum in Italy which has made tactile observation its main channel of learning.

 Touch faces, bodies, gestures, expressions, discover volumes and perspective with your own hands.

-The Museo Tattile Statale Omero was created to fill this gap in the range of cultural services for the non-sighted, and also to offer an innovative space where artistic perception passes through multi-sense, and not just visual, stimuli.
+The Museo Tattile Statale Omero was created to fill this gap in the range of cultural services for the non-sighted, and also to offer an innovative space where artistic perception passes through multi-sensory, rather than just visual, stimuli.

 The Museo Tattile Statale Omero of Ancona is situated in Mole Vanvitelliana.
-Until 14 th June: Tuesday to Saturady: 4 pm - 8 pm; Saturday and Sundays: 10 - 1 pm; 4 pm - 8pm.
-15th June to 15 th September: Tuesday to Friday 6 pm − 10 pm, Saturday and Sunday 10 - 1 pm and 6 pm - 10 pm.
-Closed: Mondays, Easter, 1 May, 15 August, 25th December, 1st January.
+Tuesday to Saturday 4 pm - 7 pm, Sunday and public holiday 10 - 1 pm and 4 pm - 7 pm.
+Closed: Mondays, 24, 25, 31 December, 1st January, 15 August.
 Free admission.

 H = Home page, S = Site Map, K = Site Info.
 Access Key for Window, Press ALT + Accesskey + return, for Macintosh, Press CTRL + Accesskey + return.